oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

    ...
    ```

-   If you see the warning at the end, add the following lines to your `.bashrc` ([this StackExchange link](https://askubuntu.com/a/127059) explains where to find this file):
+   If you see the warning at the end, add the following lines to your `.bashrc` (see [here](https://askubuntu.com/a/127059) for where to find this file):

    ```bash
    export PYENV_ROOT="$HOME/.pyenv"